 Get into the festive spirit with a delightful short voyage to Amsterdam and Belgium’s Zeebrugge.
-Enjoy Amsterdam’s beautiful charm by strolling down the fascinating cobbled streets laced with old merchants’ houses, idyllic bridges and tree-lined canals, or visit the city’s famed museums including the Van Gogh Museum and the Anne Frank House.
+Enjoy Amsterdam’s beautiful charm by strolling down the fascinating cobbled streets lined with old merchants’ houses, idyllic bridges and tree-lined canals, or visit the city’s famed museums including the Van Gogh Museum and the Anne Frank House.
 Continue to Zeebrugge, Belgium’s gateway to Bruges, a charming little town of picturesque canals, beautiful stone bridges and exquisite medieval Flemish architecture.
 Or visit Brussels, the vibrant capital with historic buildings and ancient palaces.

 At London Tilbury Port, embark Columbus (3T) in preparation for an evening sailing.